Enter

 Venue: Founders Hall, Caro Convention Centre, Federation University, University Drive, Mt Helen

-We have partnered with Stardom eisteddfod management system for entries and event management.
+We have partnered with MyStage Eisteddfod management system for entries and event management.
 Song titles, music files can all be uploaded in preparation for the event.

 Music Scores

-As per the Competition Rules, all music should be handed in at registration on the day.
+As per the Competition Rules, all music is to be handed in at registration on the day.

 Every year young musicians from schools around Victoria converge on Ballarat for the Royal South Street Society Ballarat Eisteddfod’s Freemasons Festival of Schools Instrumental Music.
 Entrants can now perform in both competitive and non-competitive sections that provide constructive feedback and on-stage workshops.